 Effeminate dresses mixed with boxy blazers encapsulated Giambattista Valli’s Fall 2019 looks.
 With many garments accented with exaggerated puff sleeves, the ‘80s returned to the runway in a vengeance.
 While nostalgic nods to fashion’s past are no new trend, the Italian designer’s approach was nuanced.
 Yes, puff sleeves were present, but they trimmed bohemian, dreamy looks that are removed from the elaborate, ornate styles of the ‘80s.
 A palette of pink and purple painted many of the floral pieces—evening gowns, midis and more—but back and soft beiges colored neutral hues into his collection.

-Photo of Kaia Gerber walking in the Chanel Show at Paris Fashion Week.
+Photography by: Photo of Kaia Gerber walking in the Chanel Show at Paris Fashion Week.
 Photograph courtesy of James Aguiar